tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/购买指南/欠费说明_intl.md

 ### Arrears processing
 - The database will remain available and billed within **2** hours after the account balance becomes negative.
 - After 2 hours (Point 2 in the figure above), the database instance will be automatically shut down and the system will stop charging.
-- Within 24 hours after the shutdown, your database instance will be unavailable until your account balance becomes positive; you will be charging once the database instance is restarted.
+- Within 24 hours after the shutdown, your database instance will be unavailable until your account balance becomes positive.
+Once your balance becomes positive, the billing will resume and instance will be restarted.
-- After 24 hours since the shutdown, if your account balance remains negative (Point 3 in the figure above), your pay-as-you-go database resource will be recycled and the data will be permanently removed from the system.
+- If your account balance remains negative (Point 3 in the figure above) equal to or more than 24 hours after shutdown, your pay-as-you-go database resource will be recycled and data will be permanently removed from the system.
-When recycling the database, the system will notify your Tencent Cloud account creator and all the collaborators via internal message, email and SMS.
+When recycling the database, the system will notify the Tencent Cloud account creator and all the collaborators via internal message, email and SMS.

 >!
-> - If you are no longer using your  pay-as-you-go resource, **please terminate it** as soon as you can to avoid fees.
+> - ** Terminate your pay-as-you-go resource** immediately if you are no longer using it to avoid fees.
-> - After the database is terminated or recycled, the data will be deleted permanently and cannot be restored.
+> - After the database is terminated or recycled, data will be deleted permanently and cannot be restored.
-> - Since your actual resource consumption may change over time, there may be some deviation in the balance alert.
+> - Because your actual resource consumption may change constantly, balance alert may not reflect the most accurate status.